Skip to main content

 Some believe accounting to be the true core of ERP software as it benefits most from centralization due to the ability to create high-level, detailed company-wide reports.

 A few accounting features found on ERP software include invoicing, financial report generation, budgeting, data aggregation (goodbye rogue spreadsheets), and general finance capabilities.
+When integrated with accounting systems, ERP software can be a powerful solution for most financial processes.

 Website/E-Commerce